zulip/zulip-desktop/development.md

 You can read more about making contributions in our [Contributing Guide](./CONTRIBUTING.md).

-## Troubleshooting

-If you have any problems running the app, see the [most common issues](./troubleshooting.md).

 ## Making a release

 To package the app into an installer: